 Creatine monohydrate: the most studied supplement and the myths around it

 Creatine is the #1 supplement by volume of quality research — and one of the most myth-ridden.
-Let's set the record straight using the ISSN position stand.
+Let's set the record straight: how it works, how it's absorbed, and why it's the most 'cost-effective' supplement — per the ISSN position stand.

 How creatine works

-Creatine increases muscle phosphocreatine stores — 'fast' energy for short, powerful efforts.
+Creatine increases muscle phosphocreatine stores.
+During short, powerful efforts, phosphocreatine instantly resynthesizes ATP — the cell's main 'energy currency'.
+More phosphocreatine means more reps 'in the tank' and faster recovery between sets.
 The ISSN position stand calls creatine monohydrate the most effective supplement for increasing strength and muscle mass [1].

 Dosing made simple

 A simple scheme works: 3–5 g of creatine monohydrate daily, consistently, without a mandatory 'loading' phase.
-The effect is cumulative — consistency matters more than timing.
+The effect is cumulative and depends on store saturation — consistency matters more than exact timing.
+Monohydrate is the most studied and economical form; 'newer' forms don't outperform it [1][2].

 Myths: kidneys, 'water' and 'chemistry'